akhil16042002/flask-face-recognition-api/README.md

 ## Limitations

-- The API currently only supports one known face.
-If there are multiple known faces in the image, it will only consider the first face detected.
+- The API currently only supports .png files for images and .mp4 files for videos.
+You may need to adjust this value based on your specific use case.
 - The API uses a tolerance of 0.50 for comparing face encodings.
 You may need to adjust this value based on your specific use case to achieve better results.
+- The API currently checks one in every five frames to perform the analysis.
+You may need to adjust this value based on your specific use case.

 ## Conclusion